-Dr. David H. Ucko, is professor of international security studies at the College of International Security Affairs (CISA), National Defense University.
-He serves as Chair of the War and Conflict Studies Department and as director of the Regional Defense Fellowship Program (RDFP).
-In this capacity, he oversees the delivery of the RDFP curriculum and the international outreach efforts to build a network of practitioners engaged with counter-terrorism, counterinsurgency, and irregular warfare.
+Dr. David H. Ucko, is professor of international security studies at the College of International Security Affairs (CISA), National Defense University, where he also serves as Chair of the War and Conflict Studies Department.
+From 2017-2022, he was the director of the Regional Defense Fellowship Program (RDFP), overseeing the delivery of the RDFP curriculum and the international outreach efforts to build a network of practitioners engaged with counter-terrorism, counterinsurgency, and irregular warfare.

 Prior to joining CISA, Dr. Ucko was a Transatlantic Post-Doctoral Fellow at the Stiftung Wissenschaft und Politik (SWP) in Berlin, Germany, and at the RAND Corporation in Washington DC.
 From 2001-03 he worked as Deputy Defence Analyst (Armed Conflict) at the International Institute for Strategic Studies (IISS) office in London, where he helped create and develop the Armed Conflict Database.